KevinDelao/LibraryDatabase-RestApp/README.md

 ## Introduction
 The goal of this project was to create simple library managment system.
 This project was inspired from a part time job I had working in a library during my undergraduate studies.
 I wanted to see if I could build a simple software application that replicated the software I used working as a librarian in order to see what goes into the software thats used to manage book returns and book borrowing.
-This applications allows for the creation of books and students and also also for students to return and borrow books.
+This applications allows for the creation of books and students and also for students to return and borrow books.
 Overall this project was also a way to work on various aspects of programming that I learned from my CS courses.
 ## General info
 This application is a full stack application in that HTML and CSS is used for the front end and JAVA and MYSQL is used to handle the backend.
 More specifically HTML + Thymeleaf is used to